henriettekhn/MLinPractice/README.md

 - `-f` or `--frequency`: Dummy classifier that makes predictions based on the label frequency in the training data.
 - `-at` or `--always_true`: Dummy classifier that always predicts True.
 - `-af` or `--always_false`: Dummy classifier that always predicts False.
+- `--knn`: K nearest neighbors classifier that makes a predicition by using the k nearest neighbors of a datapoint.
+- `--rf`: Random Forest Classifier that makes a prediction based on a forest of decision trees.

 The classifier is then evaluated, using the evaluation metrics as specified through the following optional arguments:
 - `-a`or `-accuracy`: Classification accurracy (i.e., percentage of correctly classified examples).
 - `-k`or `--kappa`: Cohen's kappa (i.e., adjusting accuracy for probability of random agreement).
 - `-p`or `--precision`: Precision score (i.e., percentage of how many positively classified examples are correctly classified as positive).
 - `-r`or `--recall`: Recall score (i.e., percentage of the true positives caught by the classifier).
+- `-f1` or `--f1_score`: f1-score (i.e. harmonic mean of precision and recall)

 Moreover, the script support importing and exporting trained classifiers with the following optional arguments:
 - `-i` or `--import_file`: Load a trained classifier from the given pickle file.
 Ignore all parameters that configure the classifier to use and don't retrain the classifier.